ontodev/robot/docs/reason.md

 ### Create Ontology Error

 You must select between `--create-new-ontology-with-annotations` (`-m`) and `--create-new-ontology` (`-n`).
 Both cannot be passed in as `true` to one reason command, as they have opposite results.

+### Axiom Generator Error

+The input for the `--axiom-generators` option must be one or more space-separated valid axiom generators, [listed above](/reason#axiom-generators).